-What is Digital Product Design?
+What is Product Design?
 Complex Guide for 2021

 Digital design of products goes way beyond making them visually appealing; it’s primarily about ensuring that they solve customers’ problems in the simplest and most effective way.

 Product usability and performance frequently determine whether users will return to your app or website.
 In fact, according to Toptal, 90% of users stopped using an app due to poor performance, which further proves the importance of effective digital product design.

 In the following guide, we’re going to discuss what digital product design is, how the process should be structured, what skills a digital designer should possess, as well as share recommendations of product design software that will make designing digital products easier.
 Let’s dive right in!

 There is a common misconception that design primarily focuses on the visual aspects of a product, which is far from the truth.
 As Steve Jobs once said:

 Design is not just what it looks like and how it feels.
 Design is how it works”.
 Therefore, to make sure we’re all on the same page, let’s start off with a definition of product design.